-Upon completion of his or her investigation, the assigned Title IX Investigator(s) shall finalize the investigative report and transmit it to the Title IX Coordinator/Deputy Title IX Coordinator and the relevant Title IX Decision-maker in preparation for the adjudicative hearing.
+Upon completion of his or her investigation, the assigned Title IX Investigator(s) shall finalize the investigative report and transmit it to the Title IX Coordinator/Deputy Title IX Coordinator and the relevant Title IX Decision-maker in preparation for a final determination if there will be no adjudicative hearing and the adjudicative hearing if one is to be held involving allegations of sex-based harassment involving a student.

-The Title IX Decision-maker shall schedule the hearing and provide the required notice of the same to all known parties.
-As required by applicable federal regulations, this hearing must be live and "in real time."
+If an adjudicative hearing is to be held, the Title IX Decision-maker shall schedule the hearing and provide the required notice of the same to all known parties.
+This hearing will be live and "in real time;" However, it may be conducted "remotely and without all the parties and their advisors physically present in one room or location" via technological means.
 At the live hearing, the relevant Title IX Decision-maker must permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
-Such cross-examination at the live hearing must be conducted directly, orally, and in real time by the party's advisor of choice and never by a party personally, notwithstanding the discretion of the Title IX Decision-maker to otherwise restrict the extent to which advisors may participate in the proceedings.
-At the request of either party, the recipient must provide for the live hearing to occur with the parties located in separate rooms with technology enabling the relevant Title IX Decision-maker and parties to simultaneously see and hear the party or the witness answering questions.
+Such crossexamination at the live hearing must be conducted directly, orally, and in real time by the party's advisor of choice and never by a party personally, notwithstanding the discretion of the Title IX Decision-maker to otherwise restrict the extent to which advisors may participate in the proceedings.
+At the request of either party the University must provide for the live hearing to occur with the parties located in separate rooms with technology enabling the relevant Title IX Decision-maker and parties to simultaneously see and hear the party or the witness answering questions.
 Only relevant crossexamination and other questions may be asked of a party or witness.
 Before a complainant, respondent, or witness answers a cross-examination or other question, the relevant Title IX Decision-maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
 If a party does not have an advisor present at the live hearing, the University will provide without fee or charge to that party, an advisor of the University choice, who may be, but is not required to be, an attorney, to conduct cross-examination on behalf of that party.
-Questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant's prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.
-If a party or witness does not submit to cross-examination at the live hearing, the relevant Title IX Decision-maker must not rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the relevant Title IX Decision-maker cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
-Live hearings may be conducted with all parties physically present in the same geographic location or, at the University's discretion, any or all parties, witnesses, and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.
-Recipients must create an audio or audiovisual recording, or transcript, of any live hearing and make it available to the parties for inspection and review.
-Finally, and without limitation, the relevant Title IX Decision-maker has broad authority to conduct and control the live adjudicative hearing.
-To that end, and again without limitation, the same may rule on evidence, control the conduct of participants, exclude unruly participant, and exercise a broad reservoir of equitable, jurisdictional, and procedural powers and authority to conduct the hearing and render a determination.